Possible Cure on the Horizon for Type 1 Diabetes

 If you have type 1 diabetes like Nat, your pancreas doesn't produce insulin.
 Left unchecked, diabetes can lead to extremes in blood sugar levels, damage circulation, cause high blood pressure, and increase the risk for heart attack, stroke, and kidney disease.
 It's even a leading cause of lower-limb amputations.
 That's why medication, insulin shots, or an insulin pump, and careful monitoring of blood sugar levels is so important if you have diabetes.

 Now another tool to combat diabetes is on the horizon.
-British researchers at the Institute of Transplantation and Immunology spent six years researching the cause of type 1 diabetes.
+British researchers at the Institute of Transplantation and Immunology spent six years researching the cause of type 1 diabetes and possible cures.
 They were able to identify specific cells that prevent the pancreas from making insulin.
 When these cells are activated, it initiates a chain reaction in the body that damages the pancreas and its ability to produce insulin.

 With a better understanding of how type 1 diabetes occurs, researchers are now trying to identify why some people develop type 1 diabetes and others don't.
 While there is no cure for type 1 diabetes, it's a step in the right direction to find a cure.